Back in Black (song): Critical reception

-Record Worldsaid the song has "everything that's made the band one of the hottest sellers around: powerhouse rhythm grind, guitar raunch & vocal mania."
+Record World said the song has "everything that's made the band one of the hottest sellers around: powerhouse rhythm grind, guitar raunch & vocal mania."
 In a retrospective piece on "Back in Black", Metal Hammer magazine hailed the song's riff as one of the greatest riffs ever and wrote, "There are rock songs that appeal to metal fans.
 And there are metal songs that appeal to rock fans.
 Then there is Back in Black – a rock and metal song that appeals to everybody, from dads to dudes, to little old ladies beating noisy kids over the heads with their sticks – and it all hangs on that monumental, no-nonsense, three-chord monster of a riff."
 Will Byers from The Guardian said "AC/DC's judicious use of space" in the song helped make it a "classic metal anthem".

 The song was ranked No. 4 by VH1 on their list of the 40 Greatest Metal Songs.
 In 2009, it was named the second-greatest hard rock song of all time by VH1.
 The song was also ranked No. 187 on Rolling Stone's list of 500 Greatest Songs of All Time.
 The same magazine has also ranked the song No. 29 on their list of "The 100 Greatest Guitar Songs of All Time", and wrote of the song in an accompanying piece: "Angus and Malcolm Young's dual-guitar masterpiece is the platonic ideal of hard rock."
 In 2020, The Guardian ranked the song number three on their list of the 40 greatest AC/DC songs, and in 2021, Kerrang ranked the song number four on their list of the 20 greatest AC/DC songs.

 In 2010, this song sat at No. 2 in Triple M Melbourne's Ultimate 500 Rock Countdown in Australia.
 The Top 5 were all AC/DC songs.
+In 2025, it placed 37 in the Triple J Hottest 100 of Australian Songs.